SEI-ATL/project2-ideas/README.md

 https://www.npmjs.com/package/weather
 https://openweathermap.org/api

+Add some activities a user can do in the area maybe eventbrite api, yelp,

 2. Build an nba stats application where a user can keep tabs on their favorite players through out the season.
 With updated stats and fun facts.
 Also using a third partyapp.
 I thought about this as a person that plays fantasy sports.
 A stretch would be to see if the api could provide breaking news about players. https://fantasydata.com/api/api-documentation/nba